cloudogu/ecosystem/docs/operations/ubuntu_upgrade_en.md

-# Upgrading from Ubuntu 18.04 to 20.04 in the Cloudogu EcoSystem
+# Upgrading from Ubuntu 18.04 to 20.04

 ## 1. Upgrade Ubuntu 18.04 to 20.04

-You can upgrade the Ubuntu distribution the EcoSystem is built on just like in any other Ubuntu based system.
+You can upgrade the Ubuntu distribution the Cloudogu EcoSystem is built on just like in any other Ubuntu based system.
 A good reference about the steps to take can be found here: https://www.linuxcloudvps.com/blog/how-to-update-your-server-from-ubuntu-18-04-to-ubuntu-20-04/

 ## 2. Adjust apt configuration